1. Siem Reap Street Food

 Nom banh chok is a beloved Cambodian dish, so much so that in English it's called simply "Khmer noodles."

-Nom banh chok is a typical breakfast food, and you'll find it sold in the mornings by women carrying it on baskets hanging from a pole balanced on their shoulders.
+Nom banh chok is a typical breakfast food in Siem Reap and other provinces, and you'll find it sold in the mornings by women carrying it on baskets hanging from a pole balanced on their shoulders.